pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/Navigation.md

-# Navigation views and stacks
+# Navigation links and destinations

 Learn how to drive navigation in `NavigationView` and `NavigationStack` in a concise and testable manner.